wakywayne/WakyWayneBlog/posts/Making-a-PWA.md

 ---
-title: 'How to use a tenancy model'
+title: 'How to turn your web app into a PWA'
 date: 'September, 12, 2022'
-excerpt: 'Ever wonder how to group users based on a shared use case?'
+excerpt: 'Companies like twitter understand the value of making there website a pwa learn more about this topic here'
 cover_image: '/images/posts/img7.jpg'
-category: 'Database'
+category: 'Utilities'
 author: 'WayneCarl'
 author_image: '/images/wayneswildworldImages/waterfall.jpg'
 ---